intuitem/ciso-assistant-doc/model/context.md

 ## Threat

 A threat is the potential cause of an incident that may result in a breach of information security or compromise business operations (ISO 27000).
 Threats are used to clarify the aim of a requirement or an applied control.
 They are informative, assessments can be realized without using them.\
-Threats are can be imported from a library, but you can create your own threats in the global domain or in a specific domain.
+Threats can be imported from a library, but you can create your own threats in the global domain or in a specific domain.

 ## Reference control